NVIDIA/modulus/docs/tutorials/simple_training_example.rst

 .. _running-inference-on-trained-models:

-Running infernece on trained models
+Running inference on trained models
 ------------------------------------

 Running inference on trained model is simple!
 This is shown by the code below.